 Table II-3.
-Project Status Descriptions
+Project status descriptions

-Project Status Description Future Planned Project that does not have an assigned BS&A Project Number.
+Project Status Description Future Planned Project that was included in the previous CIP and does not have an assigned BS&A Project Number.
 Active Project that has an assigned BS&A Project Number in the financial system and the procurement process has been initiated for one or more the project's phases.
 Pending Close- out Project that has an assigned BS&A Project Number, a Notice to Start Work has been issued, has projected expenditures for the current fiscal year equal to \$100,000 or less - with no future projected expenditures and has reached substantial completion.
 Closed Project that has been officially completed.
 Reclassified Project that has been merged into the scope of work of an existing project.
 Cancelled Project that has been completely cancelled and removed from the CIP.
+Archived Project that has been identified as Closed within the CIP the previous year.